epferrari/dotfiles/README.md

 	reload
 		Reload all bash files

+  open .
+    Open current folder in file browser
+    (This is default MacOS behavior, but dotfiles enables it on Linux)

 	h [file in the home directory]
 		Jump to a folder in the home directory with tab completion